Eagle dance

 The eagle dance is a ritual dance practiced by some American Indians.
 It is used by the Pueblos to ask for rain, and Iroquois use it to ask for peace and cure.
-It originated from calumet dance and performed by two to four men with artificial wings on their arms and they produce movements that imitate eagles.
+It originated from the calumet dance and is performed by two to four men with artificial wings on their arms, producing movements that imitate eagles.

 Origin

-Numerous Indian Tribes such as Comanche, Iowa, Iroquois, and Midwestern Calumet performed Eagle Dances to call for divine intervention, because they are believed to carry messages to the Gods.

-Nowadays, Eagle Dance is popular among Native American powwows and it is associated with Tesuque and Jemez in New Mexico, and it is performed during spring.
+Numerous indigenous groups such as Comanche, Iowa, Iroquois, and Midwestern Calumet performed eagle dances to call for divine intervention, because they are believed to carry messages to the Gods.
+Nowadays, the eagle dance is popular among Native American powwows and it is associated with Tesuque and Jemez in New Mexico, and it is performed during spring.

-Eagle dance differs depending on the tribe, but it normally shows the eagle's life cycle from birth to death.
+The eagle dance differs depending on the tribe, but it normally contains a depiction of an eagle's life cycle from birth to death.
 The dance shows how the eagle learns to walk and how it hunts to feed its family.
 In the dance, a chorus of male dancers with bonnets provide singing and drumming accompaniment.
-Two dancers that represent the male and female eagle has yellow paint found on their lower legs, white paint on upper legs, and bodies that are painted with dark blue.
-Short white feathers are fastened on their chests, which are painted yellow, and they have wig-like caps that has white feathers and yellow beak.

-Eagle feathers are attached to their arms, and the Indians imitate the eagle's movements with flapping, turning, and swaying motions.
+Two dancers that represent the male and female eagle wear yellow paint on their lower legs, white paint on upper legs, and dark blue paint on their bodies.
+Short white feathers are fastened on their chests, which are painted yellow, and they have wig-like caps that have white feathers with a yellow beak.
+Eagle feathers are attached to their arms, and dancers imitate the movements of eagles with flapping, turning, and swaying motions.

 Symbols and customs

 Eagle

-The North American Indians admire eagles because they can fly close to the Great Spirit.
+Some indigenous North American cultures venerate eagles and associate them with the Great Spirit.
 Therefore, they became a symbol of strength, power, and wisdom.

-Meanwhile, other tribes symbolize eagle as the sun.
+Other tribes view eagles as symbolic of the sun.
 Their flight is compared to the daily passage of the sun across the sky.

 Eagle feathers

-These are sacred for the Native Americans because they view it as a way of how their prayers are brought to heaven.
+These are sacred for some Native Americans in the United States because they view it as a way of how their prayers are brought to heaven.

-Native Americans believe that wearing eagle feathers is a great honor.
+Some Native Americans believe that wearing eagle feathers is a great honor.
 They give these to boys upon maturity.
 The handling of feathers is considered crucial during the Eagle Dance.
 The feathers should not touch the ground, and if a feather drops, the tribal elder is the only one allowed to pick it up.
 The dancer should then thank the elder with a gift.
 Eagle feathers are used in ceremonial ornaments and objects, and plays a role in healing rituals.

-Nowadays, Native Americans acquire their feathers by applying for a special permit in the government.
+Nowadays, certain Native Americans may acquire their feathers by applying for a special permit in the government.
 Government agencies who find dead eagles provide it to the Native Americans that need them.